 There is always research going on in the area of mesothelioma.
-Scientists are looking for ways to prevent, diagnose, and treat mesothelioma.
+Scientists are looking for better ways to prevent, diagnose, and treat mesothelioma.
 Despite recent progress, much remains to be learned about the best way to treat these cancers.

 Causes and prevention

-Much of the research on mesothelioma has focused on learning exactly how asbestos changes mesothelial cells and their DNA to cause these cancers.
+Some research is focused on learning exactly how asbestos changes mesothelial cells and their DNA to cause these cancers.
 Understanding how these fibers produce cancer might help us develop ways to prevent those changes.

 The role of asbestos in increasing the risk of mesothelioma is a definite public health concern.
-Researchers are learning more about which fibers can produce cancer, how they cause these cancers, and what levels of exposure can be considered safe.
+Researchers are learning more about which asbestos fibers can cause cancer, how they cause it, and what levels of exposure might be considered safe.
 Now that the dangers of asbestos are known, we can limit or stop exposure in homes, public buildings, and the workplace.
 Unfortunately, regulations protecting workers from asbestos exposure are much less stringent in some countries than in others.

 Research is also under way to clarify the role (if any) of SV40, a virus that has been linked to mesothelioma in some studies.

 Mesothelioma remains a difficult cancer to treat, and doctors are constantly trying to improve on current approaches.
-The exact roles of surgery, radiation therapy, and chemotherapy in the treatment of mesothelioma are highly debated.
-Combinations of these treatments, called multimodality therapy, are now being tested and may provide the most promising option for some patients.
+The exact roles of surgery, radiation therapy, and chemotherapy in the treatment of mesothelioma are still being studied.
+Combinations of these treatments are now being tested and may provide the most promising option for some patients.
 Newer types of treatment now being studied may give patients and their doctors even more options.

 Some chemotherapy drugs can shrink or slow the growth of mesotheliomas, but in most cases the effects last for a limited time.
 Studies are underway to test newer chemotherapy drugs.